Tracking recent developments in remote working

 From Lewis Silkin’s Future of Work Hub: With algorithms playing an increasingly fundamental role in our lives, Lee Nair, Managing Associate and Jasmin Stevens, Trainee Secondee from Lewis Silkin LLP identify potential workplace issues around bias, data protection, trust and good work in the context of the rise of algorithmic management and highlight the suggested recommendations from recent studies by the Institute for the Future of Work and ACAS.

 From Reuters: Everybody take the week off, Wall Street firm tells staff

 Date: 26 July, 2021

 NEW YORK (Reuters) – No calls, no emails and no meetings.
 That’s the order this week from Aquiline Capital Partners to its staff.
 The private equity firm is putting all employees on vacation, people familiar with the matter said.
 It’s an unusual move intended to recognize employees and avoid burnout from the physical and mental pressure of the COVID-19 pandemic and the frenetic pace of dealmaking.
 Aquiline has more than $6 billion in assets and over 60 employees in its New York headquarters and London office.
-The firm has canceled all internal meetings for the week and told employees to refrain from calls, emails and chatroom messages, the sources said.
-If a company owned by Aquiline has an emergency, an employee will step in, one added.

 From Luxembourg Times: Luxembourg presses on with work through pandemic